Moduli spaces of abstract and embedded Kummer varieties: Abstract

 \section{Abstract}

 In this paper, we investigate the construction of two moduli stacks of Kummer varieties.
 The first one is the stack $\mathcal K^{\text{abs}}_g$ of abstract Kummer varieties and the second one is the stack $\mathcal K^{\text{em}}_g$ of embedded Kummer varieties.
 We will prove that $\mathcal K^{\text{abs}}_g$ is a Deligne-Mumford stack and its coarse moduli space is isomorphic to $\boldsymbol A_g$, the coarse moduli space of principally polarized abelian varieties of dimension $g$.
 On the other hand we give a modular family $\mathcal W_g\to U$ of embedded Kummer varieties embedded in $\mathbb P^{2^g-1}\times\mathbb P^{2^g-1}$, meaning that every geometric fiber of this family is an embedded Kummer variety and every isomorphic class of such varieties appears at least once as the class of a fiber.
-As a consequence, we construct the coarse moduli space $\boldsymbol{\mathsf K}^{\text{em}}_2$ of embedded Kummer surfaces and prove that it is obtained from $\boldsymbol A_2$ by contracting a particular curve inside this space.
+As a consequence, we construct the coarse moduli space $\boldsymbol{\mathsf K}^{\text{em}}_2$ of embedded Kummer surfaces and prove that it is obtained from $\boldsymbol A_2$ by contracting the locus swept by a particular linear equivalence class of curves.
 We conjecture that this is a general fact: $\boldsymbol{\mathsf K}^{\text{em}}_g$ could be obtained from $\boldsymbol A_g$ via a contraction for all $g>1$.